solimand/Youtube-DataAPI/README.md

 The Quickstart example prints some info about a Youtube channel.
 Usage: `python quickstart.py <Youtube User Name>`

-### Installed App version
+### Web Server version
-Don't need to authenticate every time, but the server remains active with authenticated session.
+Don't need to authenticate every time, but the server remains active with an authenticated session.
 Usage: `python quickstart-webapp.py <Youtube User Name>`

 ## Youtube Playlist
+_ASAP..._